-use turbulence, only: tke,eps,kb,epsb use turbulence, only: r subroutine tkeeq(nlev,dt,u_taus,u_taub,z0s,z0b,h,NN,SS)
+use turbulence, only: tke,eps,kb,epsb use turbulence, only: r subroutine tkeeq(nlev,dt,u\taus,u\taub,z0s,z0b,h,NN,SS)

-Original author(s): Lars Umlauf \$Log: r_ratio.F90,v \$ Revision 1.1 2005-06-27 10:54:33 kbk new files needed
+Original author(s): Lars Umlauf \$Log: r\ratio.F90,v \$ Revision 1.1 2005/06/27 10:54:33 kbk new files needed

-4.7.23 The dynamic k-equation (Source File: tkeeq.F90)
+4.11 The dynamic k-equation

 The transport equation for the turbulent kinetic energy, k, follows immediately from the contraction of the Reynolds-stress tensor.
-In the case of a Boussinesq-fluid, this equation can be written as where \dot{k} denotes the material derivative of k.
-P and G are the production of k by mean shear and buoyancy, respectively, and ε the rate of dissipation. \mathcal{D}k represents the sum of the viscous and turbulent transport terms.
-For horizontally homogeneous flows, the transport term \mathcal{D}k appearing in (150) is presently expressed by a simple gradient formulation, where σ_k is the constant Schmidt-number for k.
-In horizontally homogeneous flows, the shear and the buoyancy production, P and G, can be written as
+In the case of a Boussinesq-fluid, this equation can be written as where k denotes the material derivative of k.
+P and G are the production of k by mean shear and buoyancy, respectively, and $\epsilon$ the rate of dissipation. $\mathcal{D}k$ represents the sum of the viscous and turbulent transport terms.
+For horizontally homogeneous flows, the transport term $\mathcal{D}k$ appearing in (150) is presently expressed by a simple gradient formulation, where $\sigma_k$ is the constant Schmidt-number for k.